22yeets22/Skibidi-Toilet-Watcher/README.md

 # Skibidi-Toilet-Watcher
-Watch all episodes of skibidi toilet
+Watch all episodes of Skibidi toilet in your browser!